u591316/dat110-project1-startcode/README.md

 ### Overview

-The project builds on socket programming and network applications and aims to consolidate important concepts in the course: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.
+The project builds on socket programming and network applications, and aims to consolidate important concepts in the course: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.

 The end-goal of the project is to implement a small IoT system consisting of a temperature sensor application, a controller application, and a display application.
 The controller is to request the current temperature from the temperature sensor and then request the display to show the temperature.
 The overall system is illustrated below.